 We're committed to protecting the environment throughout the complete life cycle of our assets, from business development to project planning and design, through construction and operations to remediation and final decommissioning.

-Learn more about TC Energy and the environment.
-Read our latest 2020 Report on Sustainability.
+To learn more about TC Energy and the environment, read our latest 2022 Report on Sustainability.

 As an energy infrastructure company, we recognize our role in the larger energy system, including our own emission of greenhouse gases.
 We are leaders in the development of a balanced and sustainable energy future and we’re doing our part to manage our GHG emissions through the programs and initiatives that meet, and often exceed, regulatory requirements.